datenanfragen/website/content/privacy.en.md

 ### Scope

 This privacy policy applies to the websites [Datenanfragen.de](https://www.datenanfragen.de) and [datarequests.org](https://www.datarequests.org).
-Please note that we have a separate privacy policy for the Datenanfragen.de e.&nbsp;V. (in formation).
+Please note that there is a [separate privacy policy](https://verein.datenanfragen.de/datenschutz) for the activites of the Datenanfragen.de e.&nbsp;V.

 With datarequests.org, we want to help you exercise your right to privacy.
 In order to do so, we offer a generator that helps you automatically generate requests, a company database with contact data for privacy-related requests to many companies and educational material on subjects related to privacy and data protection.